Emiand13/Proyecto-Final-Emiand/README.md

 <h2>Build Process</h2>

 <ol>
 <li>I set up my project using Vite, which is a fast and efficient development tool for Vue.js based web applications.
-I installed Vue.js, Vue Router and Pinia as my project dependencies using npm or yarn.
+I installed Vue.js, Vue Router and Pinia as my project dependencies using npm.
 I organized the basic structure of the project, including the folders for the components, the paths and the Pinia store.</li>
 <br>
 <li>For the UI, I designed and built the necessary Vue components for my task app.
 I used Vue Router to define the routes and views corresponding to the different sections of my application.
 I've implemented navigation between views using the features provided by Vue Router, such as <router-link> and <router-view> .
 </li>